 - Zucchini bites: these are great for kids because they are like healthy tater tots.
 It is adapted from the recipe found here: Curious Country Cook: Zucchini Tots First, preheat the oven to 325.
 Then grate 1 cup zucchini.
 Use a strong paper towel to soak out all of the water – this step is important!
 Add the zucchini to a large bowl and add 1 egg, ¼ cup yellow onion (diced), ¼ cup Parmesan cheese, ¼ cup bread crumbs, 1 tablespoon parsley, ½ teaspoon salt, and ½ teaspoon pepper.
 Mix well.
 Grease a muffin tin, and then fill with the mixture.
 Bake for 15-18 minutes, or until the tops are browned.

 - Cucumber bites: this is a very easy and quick side, or a snack in itself.
-First, chop a baby cucumber and put into medium-sized bowl.
+First, chop a baby cucumber and put into a medium-sized bowl.
 Add 2 tablespoons lemon juice, 1 tablespoon olive oil, and then sprinkle with salt, pepper and chili powder.

 - Carrot and zucchini fries: simply said, these are delicious.
 This is a slight twist on the recipe found here: Voracious Vander: The Best Way to Cook Zucchini and Carrots.
 First, preheat the oven to 220.
 Cut carrots and zucchini into long “fries”.
 Put the veggies into a large bowl and toss with olive oil, salt, pepper, and your choice of additional spices.
 My favorites are crushed red pepper and thyme, but you can get creative and try different varieties.
 Spread the veggies over a greased or lined cookie sheet and roast for 10 minutes.
 Turn all the veggies, and roast for a n additional 10 minutes, or until they start to brown.
+You may even wish to use a demi glace for an extra finishing touch.

 - Baked zucchini fries: these are similar to the carrot and zucchini fries above, but are breaded, rather than sprinkled with spices.
 It is adapted from this recipe: Fun and Food Cafe: Fried Zucchini.
-First preheat the oven to 450.
+First, preheat the oven to 450.
 Then cut 3 zucchinis into long “fries”.
 Set aside, and put the following into a freezer bag: ¾ cup flour or bread crumbs, your choice of spices (some of the best are thyme, paprika, cayenne, garlic powder, onion powder, and parsley flakes).
 Then crack an egg into a bowl and whisk it well.
 Dip the zucchini fries into the egg to coat well, then shake around well in the freezer bag until they are “breaded.”
 Put the fries on a greased or lined cookie sheet and bake for 12 minutes, or until lightly browned.

 - Grilled shish kabobs: cut large pieces of your choice of veggies.
 My favorites for shish kabobs are mushrooms, zucchini, eggplant, and onions.
 Put the large pieces on skewers and grill until lightly browned.